EyasuTeshome/shifttracker/job-search/peer-interview-practice/interviewers_attention_practice.md

 ## Exercise

 ### Instructions

 💡 **Remember that this meeting should take 1 hour not 30 minutes.**

 - Join the Zoom call with your team - remember to always be on time to respect your teammates’ time and practice respecting your interviewers’ time.
 - Select a **leader** who will make sure that you follow the outline below - do not skip any steps!

 ### Preparation - 15 min

 1. In a big group, read the theory lesson [Deal with common issues during project presentation: interviewer's attention](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/peer-interview-practice/interviewers_attention_lesson.md).
     - Mute your microphones and read in silence.
-    - Once everybody is ready - make sure that everybody understands the issue that is a theme of that lesson.
+    - Once everybody is ready, make sure that everybody understands the issue that is a theme of that lesson.

 ### Interviewers and applicants setup - 10 min

 1. Everybody in your group will play the role of the interviewer at some point during the exercise, so each of you must follow the steps below:
      - Everybody makes themselves familiar with the [rubric for giving advice](https://docs.google.com/document/d/1y0jfeX1JHPJXrFfvHtVbTd_rVZaPShRbFd1vdTD8oEM/edit#).**
-2. In this exercise applicant need some time for preparation as well.
+2. In this exercise the applicant needs some time for preparation as well.
 The point of this part is to prepare a presentation about your project from the past.
 Therefore each of you must follow the steps below:
     - Everybody opens [this spreadsheet](https://docs.google.com/spreadsheets/d/1HkUyBZdcpGz_aEUa8W_rtNhS739jly8HY6sXVPPSAro/edit#gid=487594994) and gets a randomly selected project (all projects from the core program are included).
     - Everybody prepares a short presentation that is scoped down into:
-        - Sharing a not-technical context of the projects (2 min).
+        - Sharing the non-technical context of the projects (2 min).
         - Showing a piece of code (2 min).
     - As the point of this exercise is to prepare yourself for applying the following the guidelines from [Deal with common issues during project presentation: interviewer's attention](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/peer-interview-practice/interviewers_attention_lesson.md), you also should:
          - Prepare a set of engaging questions.
 Think about some fun facts regarding:
-              - non-technical part of the project
+              - non-technical parts of the project
-              - technical part of the project
+              - technical parts of the project
 3. Split yourselves into groups of 2 and go into breakout rooms as you did [in this exercise](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/job-searching-morning-session-using-breakout-rooms-for-interview-practice.md#what-are-breakout-rooms).
     - **Set timer for breakout rooms - it should be 25 minutes.**
     - If there is an odd number of people in your group, one room will need to have 3 people.

 ### Quick interviews - 25 min